sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

   - Patients should be off warfarin for one week prior to surgery
   - Patients should be off clopidogrel for one week prior to surgery
 - Specialty consultants numbers:
-  - Dr Alba
+  - Dr. Alba
-  - Dr Cecilio
+  - Dr. Cecilio
-  - Dr Torres
+  - Dr. Torres
-  - Dr Ramos
+  - Dr. Ramos
-  - Dr Bajandi
+  - Dr. Bajandi
-  - Dr Ebba
+  - Dr. Ebba
-  - Dr Canete
+  - Dr. Canete
-  - Dr Astrologio
+  - Dr. Astrologio
 - IM consultants are duty on these dates, if it is an emergency you can call them.
 - Duty schedules